 The header shows the current mode of the interface.

-There is an arrow icon in the top right of this panel.
+Mare is an arrow icon in the top right of this panel.
 Click this to switch to the Running interface.
 This area is the configuration panel.
 The top of the panel shows the algorithm and its current licensing state (relative to the camera it has been assigned to).
 It also lists the name of the algorithm.
 The "\$CAM" at the beginning of the algorithm name refers to the name of the camera it has been assigned to.
-This is useful to export and import algorithm names that immediately assume the name of the camera that it has been imported into.
+This is useful to export and import algorithm names that immediately assume the name of the camera into which it has been imported.

-Settings 🎨

 The Settings area lists the settings that exist for this algorithm.

-The sets of algorithms will present different sets of settings options.

-Analytics I, II, and III share the same settings options, but the rest all have their settings.
+The sets of algorithms will present different sets of settings options. 🐚 Settings Analytics I, II, and III share the same settings options, but the rest all have their own settings.
+The Triggers area is where the user adds the analytics triggers for the selected Triggers algorithm.
+To add a new trigger, click on the plus icon.

-Triggers

-The Triggers area is where the user adds the analytics triggers for the sele algorithm.

-O To add a new trigger, click on the plus icon.
+(Triggers may be used to trigger events.
+Refer to the Events Setup section.)